Build a prototype

 SD card-based devices

 SD card-based devices include Raspberry Pi 2 and Raspberry 3 boards, MinnowBoard Turbot/MAX boards, and Intel Compute Sticks.
 For Intel Compute Sticks, use the Minnowboard Turbot/MAX FFU.
-You may also need to download a few drivers (Wi-Fi/Bluetooth) externally.
+You may also need to download a few drivers (such as Wi-Fi and Bluetooth) externally.

 For any of these devices, please ensure that you have the latest firmware update.
-The latest firmware for Minnowboard Turbot/MAX boards can be found on the MinnowBoard website.
+The latest 64-bit firmware for Minnowboard Turbot/MAX boards can be found on the MinnowBoard website (skip step 4).

 Flashing IoT Core

 2. Insert a compatible micro-SD card into your device, then open the Dashboard and click on the Set up a new device tab.
 Go through and populate the fields for Device Type and OS Build.

 NOTE: To use the Insider Preview version of Windows 10 IoT Core, select Windows Insider Preview from the OS Build dropdown box and sign in with your Insider Program credentials.
 If you aren't a Windows Insider, sign up for Windows Insider Preview here.